images, PDFs, text, and webpages. This endpoint serves as the foundation for how extracted data is formatted and returned.

 - Use in Extraction Requests: Include the

-when submitting data for processing. - Receive Structured Results: Flora extracts the information and returns it formatted according to your defined schema.
+schema_idwhen submitting data for processing. - Receive Structured Results: Flora extracts the information and returns it formatted according to your defined schema.

 Creating a Valid Schema